What Happens If You Breastfeed From One Side Only

 Will My Baby Get Enough Milk If He Only Nurses on One Side?

 Yes, your baby can get enough milk from nursing on just one side, provided they are allowed to nurse long enough to fully drain that breast.
-Many mothers successfully breastfeed exclusively from one breast, especially if the milk supply on the preferred side is abundant.
+Many mothers successfully continue breastfeeding exclusively from one breast if the milk supply is abundant.
 However, it's important to ensure that milk production is maintained in the non-preferred breast, which may require pumping or expressing.
+This can prevent uncomfortable symptoms associated with uneven feeding.

 What Are the Side Effects of Nursing Baby from One Side Only?

 • Uneven Milk Supply.
+The more used breast will be fuller, which may lead to mastitis, breast pain, or issues with cracked nipples.
 If one side is used more often than the other, it will produce more milk, while the neglected side may decrease in supply.
 This could lead to an imbalance.

 • Uneven Breast Size.
-Over time, the breast that is used more may become larger or more "full," while the other side may appear smaller.
+Over time, the feeding breast used more may appear larger, but rest assured, this will normalize.
 This is a temporary change that resolves once breastfeeding ends.

 Why Is My Baby Suddenly Rejecting One Breast?